asaadmosa/FinalProject/README.md

 # FinalProject
 ASP .net sever side
-all project notes are on the pfoject.pdf file
+all project notes are on the project.pdf file